Harshit-22sharma/SCT_CS-01/README.md

 # SCT_CS-01

-A beginner-friendly Python image encryption tool using pixel manipulation (swap/add modes)
+This is a simple Python program for encrypting and decrypting text using the Caesar cipher algorithm for learning purposes during my internship.

 ## Features
+✅ User inputs a message and a shift value.

-✅ Encrypts images using:
+✅ Encrypts the message using Caesar cipher.
-- **Swap Mode**: Swaps pixels horizontally.
-- **Add Mode**: Adds a numeric key to each pixel (mod 256).

-✅ Decrypts images back to the original.
+✅ Decrypts it back to the original text for validation.

-## Requirements
+## How to Run

-- Python 3.x
-- Pillow
-- numpy
+Ensure Python is installed (`python --version` in CMD).
+Run the script:
+Enter your message and shift value when prompted.